Diagnosis: Autism, Prognosis: Poor, End Result: Excellent

-He took a national examination to obtain a license for electricians and radio technicians for both land and sea, and calculation technology – and passed.
-He has been accepted and is currently enrolled in university.
+He took the national examination to obtain a license for electricians and radio technicians for both land and sea, and calculation technology.
 His parents remember his keen interest in building bridges and creating structures when he was a little boy.
-His parents are behind him, encouraging him in whatever he decides to do in the future.
+His parents have always been behind him, encouraging him in whatever he decides to do.

 Although Yuya has had to work hard for a living, today he has a life of accomplishment and pleasure.

-Looking back on the 16-year journey that Yuya has traveled, it is hard not to be impressed by his determination and persistence.
+Looking back on the 18-year journey that Yuya has traveled, it is hard not to be impressed by his determination and persistence.
 While other little boys enjoyed their childhoods, he was often alone and isolated by his sensory problems, or ill and confined by his allergies.
 Those times are a distant memory now.
 Although Yuya has had to work hard to get to this point, today he has a life of accomplishment and pleasure.
-Where ever he goes and whatever he does he has the confidence and discipline to get the job done.
+Wherever he goes and whatever he does, he has the confidence and discipline to get the job done.

 Learn More About the What To Do About Your Brain-Injured Child Course